pierceboggan/Verses/README.md

     * C# 5.0/.NET 4.5's big feature is used throughout the "Verses.iOS" project
     * Used mainly for accessing data via the BibleAPI library

-## Tooling
-Verses was built using [Xamarin.iOS](http://ios.xamarin.com).
-The main reasoning behind using Xamarin's tooling was building a native application that I can easily share lots of my C# code across multiple platforms (Android, iOS, Windows 8 Phone).*

-* Disclaimer: I worked for Xamarin for a short while as an intern.

 ## License
 Both the code and the images are provided under a MIT license.